Coronavirus - Advice for landlords and tenants

-Houses in multiple occupation (HMOs) are defined as a house or a flat in which 2 or more households live as their only or main residence and where some of these households share basic facilities, such as a kitchen toilet or bathroom.
+Houses in multiple occupation (HMOs) are defined as a house or a flat in which 3 or more households live as their only or main residence and where these households share basic facilities, such as a kitchen, toilet or bathroom.
 HMOs also include:

 - converted buildings that include non self-contained flats